-The Primary School is a busy place, with students involved in a wide range of different experiences throughout the year, including well structured excursions at all levels.
-Our Connected Learning program ensures that students have individual access to digital tools, and a dynamic After School Activities programme provides further access to sport, science and more.
+The Primary School is a busy place, with students involved in a wide range of different experiences throughout the year, including well-structured excursions at all levels.
+Our Connected Learning programme ensures that students have individual access to digital tools, and a dynamic After School Activities programme provides further access to sport, science and more.

 At VIS we believe in learning that develops inquiring, involved and inspired students.
 I look forward to meeting you and discussing with you the ways in which VIS can contribute to the learning and development of your child.